ewinterli/NAC-meta-analysis/README.md

 GitHub page last updated April 2024

 The R code was created to conduct all analyses related to the manuscript (i.e., meta-analysis, subgroup analysis, forest plots, etc.)
+Code uses metafor package.
+For more info, see: Viechtbauer, W. (2010).
+Conducting meta-analyses in R with the metafor package.
+Journal of statistical software, 36(3), 1-48.

 If referencing code, cite the link: __